Subscribe Today & Receive 15% Off

 Powder

 Powders are a versatile form of Lion's Mane mushroom supplements.
 They can be added to smoothies, soups, or other foods, making them a convenient way to incorporate Lion's Mane into your diet.
-Powders may also be less expensive than capsules or extracts and offer more dosing flexibility.
+In addition, powders may be less expensive than capsules or extracts and offer more dosing flexibility.

 Extracts